 We also have several cost-method equity investments.
 We have invested in privately-held companies, some of which are in the startup or development stages.
 These investments are inherently risky because the markets for the technologies or products these companies are developing are typically in the early stages and may never materialize.
 We do not control these investments and could lose some or all of our investment in these entities.
-While we have made several minority investments in the past year and may make further investments in the future, such investments are not material to the overall financial position of our operating results.
+During the quarter ended March 31, 2009, we recorded write-offs of certain cost-method investments of \$29 million.
+We currently have \$14 million of cost-method investments remaining on our balance sheet.
 Our evaluation of investments in private companies is based on the fundamentals of the business, including, among other factors, the nature of their technologies and potential for financial returns.